ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Conclusion

 \textbf{Limitations.} ESPADA still faces challenges: inaccurate masks or object tracking may distort spatial relations, monocular depth estimation introduces noise, and further validation is needed for large-scale deployment.
+DTW-based label transfer assumes similar subtask ordering across demonstrations; substantially different strategies may require additional seed segmentations.
 Addressing these issues will be crucial for advancing ESPADA as a reliable and general framework for safe and efficient policy acceleration.